EF Core and DateOnly

 property does not get noticed by the change tracker.
 Changing other properties at the same time as the DateOnly

-property will make it work fine, but sometimes that’s not what you need to do.
+property will make it work fine, but sometimes that鈥檚 not what you need to do.
 This is very annoying but thankfully EF core has a way to manually let it know that an entity has changed:

-_dbContext.Entry(entity).State = EntityState.Modified; |
+_dbContext.Entry(entity).State = EntityState.Modified;

 This frustrated me for an hour this morning, so I hope my 15 minute blog post can help someone else avoid the same frustration.